 - Get your child camping ready by talking to them a lot about the upcoming trip.

-- Allow them to help show for the trip and pack supplies.
+- Allow them to help setup for the trip and pack supplies.

 - Set your tent up in the backyard or even inside and allow your kids to play in it or even spend a couple of nights inside of it at home.